Venkatesh2901/Venkatesh2901/README.md

 ### About Me:
-- 👋 Hi, I'm Venkatesh Mundra, a passionate coder from India.
+- 👋 Hi, I'm Venkatesh Mundra, a Passionate Coder from India.
 - 👨‍🎓 Pre-final year B.Tech IT student at BVCOE, Pune.
 - 🛠️ MERN Stack developer actively looking for internships.
 - 🧭 Currently learning Data Structures and Algorithms in C++.